 Alright, let’s get down to the fun stuff…the recommendations.
 These are the tried and true, battle-tested, single stack, 9mm sub-compacts that should be on anyone’s list when choosing a new CCW.

-The Smith and Wesson M&P Shield ($330.00) is an all-around great gun.
+This is an all-around great gun.
 Its light, smooth, and most people can get their whole hand on the grip.
 There isn’t a lot more you can ask for.

 It is a little larger than some sub-compact pistols, but it’s not quite a compact, so that’s why it’s on the list.
 Many small carry guns have a looooong and hard trigger pull.
 While the theory behind this is safety, in reality, it kinda sucks.
 I find my finger wants to curl around the trigger as I pull it that far back.